Four E. Coli cases linked to San Diego County Fair, one child dies from complications

 "The source of the E. Coli bacteria is under investigation, but all children had a report of visiting the animal areas or the petting zoo, or had other animal contact at the San Diego Fair," the county press release said.

-In response, officials have closed access to all animal areas to the public.
+In response, officials closed access to all animal areas to the public.
+The last day of the fair is Thursday, July 4.

+San Diego County Fair CEO Tim Fennell said he was heartbroken over the boy's death.

+"We are devastated by this news,'' he said.
+"But we are moving forward and taking any precaution, the fair will continue until the Fourth of July.''

+Hand-washing stations are located throughout the fair, particularly in the livestock areas.
+Fennell said it was the first such occurrence he knew of at the fair.

+"The fair is open, it's safe and secure, and we would like people to come out,'' he added.

-Health officials said most people who come in contact with the bacteria start feeling sick 3 to 4 days after eating or drinking something that contains the bacteria and can become ill anytime from 1 to 10 days later.
-Symptoms can vary from person-to-person.
+Most people with an E. coli infection start feeling sick three to four days after eating or drinking something containing the bacteria.
+But illnesses can start between one to 10 days after exposure.
+Symptoms can include severe stomach cramps, watery or bloody diarrhea and vomiting.

-The agency said the most effective way to thwart the infection is to practice good handwashing.

-This is a breaking news story and will be updated as more information becomes available.

 Jeff Pack can be reached by email at jpack@reedermedia.com.